rangle/ngCourse2/handout/13-setup.md

   create src/app/components/my-comp/my-comp.spec.ts
 ```

-In a similar way you can generate pipe and service also for angular2.
+In a similar way you can generate pipe and service also for Angular 2.
 To see what are all the blueprints available to generate use help command.
 (You might see some content from ember cli here)

 ```shell
 % ng generate --help